-The striped marlin (Tetrapturus audax) is widely distributed in oceanic and epipelagic waters throughout most tropical, sub-tropical and warm temperate waters of the Pacific and Indian Oceans (Nakamura 1974, 1985) (Figure 9a).
-Based on Japanese longline data, Pacific striped marlin has a sideways, U-shaped distribution, occurring in greatest numbers in two supra-equatorial bands that join at the eastern tropical margin (Nakamura 1974; Squire and Suzuki 1990).
-Striped marlin are found in greater numbers in the North Pacific with higher catch rates in the north central, Northeast Pacific (Shomura and Williams 1975).
+The striped marlin (Tetrapturus audax) is widely distributed in oceanic and epipelagic waters throughout most tropical, sub-tropical and warm temperate waters of the Pacific and Indian Oceans (Nakamura 1974 1985) (Figure 9a).
+Based on Japanese longline data, Pacific striped marlin has a sideways, U-shaped distribution, occurring in greatest numbers in two supra-equatorial bands that join at the eastern tropical margin (Nakamura 1974, Squire and Suzuki 1990).
+Striped marlin are found in greater numbers in the North Pacific with higher catch rates in the north central, northeast Pacific (Shomura 1975).
 In the eastern North Pacific abundance and distribution varies seasonally and with size class.
 Subadult fish occur in high abundance around the tip of the Baja Peninsula.
-Off California, primarily adults (>~160 cm EFL) are observed with landings peaking in September in the SCB when SST is greater than 20 °C (Squire Jr. 1974).
-During the 1997-1998 El Niño, striped marlin were found as far north as the coast around the Oregon-Washington border (47° N) (Pearcy 2002).
+Off California, primarily adults (>~160 cm EFL) are observed with landings peaking in September in the SCB when SST is greater than 20 °C (Squire 1974).
+During the 1997-1998 El Niño, striped marlin were found as far north as the coast of Oregon/Washington (47° N) (Pearcy 2002).

-Analysis of Japanese longline catches in the Eastern Pacific Ocean by Uosaki and Bayliff (1999) indicate that striped marlin also occur just west of the U.S. EEZ in moderate concentrations from about 22° N to 37° N and west of 125° W. Because of lack of fishing effort in the outer waters of the EEZ, it is not known to what extent the striped marlin distribution is continuous from the SCB westward to the EEZ boundary, although it is likely discontinuous at least in the area influenced by the California Current, which tends to form a barrier of colder, less saline water between the SCB and the warm oceanic waters generally west of 125° W (Lynn, et al. 1982; Lynn and J.J.Simpson 1990).
+Analysis of Japanese longline catches in the eastern Pacific Ocean by Uosaki and Bayliff (1999) indicate that striped marlin also occur just west of the U.S. EEZ in moderate concentrations from about 22° N to 37° N latitude and west of 125° W longitude.
+Because of lack of fishing effort in the outer waters of the EEZ, it is not known to what extent the striped marlin distribution is continuous from the SCB westward to the EEZ boundary, although it is likely discontinuous at least in the area influenced by the California Current, which tends to form a barrier of colder, less saline water between the SCB and the warm oceanic waters generally west of 125° W (Lynn and Simpson 1990; Lynn et al. 1982).

-Spawning occurs in tropical and subtropical waters including in the waters off Hawaii, central Mexico, and the mouth of the Gulf of California (Armas, et al. 1999; Gonzalez Armas, et al. 2006; Hyde, et al. 2006).
-Those that spawn in the Northwest Pacific are thought to migrate eastward as juveniles (Squire and Suzuki 1990), although very little is known about juvenile striped marlin habitat.
-Holts (2001) estimated that most striped marlin caught in the southern California sport fishery are three-to-six years old and weigh 120 to 200 pounds, and though not reproductively active, appear to be adult-sized.
+Spawning occurs in tropical and subtropical waters including in the waters off Hawaii, central Mexico, and the mouth of the Gulf of California (Hyde et al. 2006; Armas et al. 1999; Gonzales-Armas et al. 2006).
+Those that spawn in the northwest Pacific are thought to migrate eastward as juveniles (Squire and Suzuki 1990), although very little is known about juvenile striped marlin habitat.
+Holts (2001a) estimated that most striped marlin caught in the southern California sport fishery are three-to-six years old and weigh 120 to 200 pounds, and though not reproductively active, appear to be adult-sized.

-The most comprehensive characterization of habitat use comes from a study that used the data from 159 pop-up satellite archival tags comparing Australia, New Zealand, Hawaii, Southern California, Baja California, Costa Rica, Panama, and Ecuador (Lam, et al. 2015).
-Overall, the SST range reported was from 15-31 °C. For comparison, an analysis of catch data (Ortega-Garcia, et al. 2003; Ortega-Garcia, et al. 2008) found that a key determinant of distribution was SST from 23-26 °C.
+The most comprehensive characterization of habitat use comes from a study that used the data from 159 pop-up satellite archival tags comparing Australia, New Zealand, Hawaii, Southern California, Baja California, Costa Rica, Panama, and Ecuador (Lam et al. 2015).
+Overall, the SST range reported was from 15-31 °C. For comparison, an analysis of catch data (Ortega-García et al. 2003, 2008) found that a key determinant of distribution was SST from 23-26 °C.

 Electronic tags also provide insight into vertical habitat use.
-Tracking of adult striped marlin in Hawaiian waters using acoustic telemetry (Brill, et al. 1993) indicate that they spend a significant amount of time in the upper 10 m of the water column and 40% of their time between 51-90 m.
+Tracking of adult striped marlin in Hawaiian waters using acoustic telemetry (Brill et al. 1993) indicate that they spend a significant amount of time in the upper 10 m of the water column and 40% of their time between 51-90 m.
 The authors conclude that depth preference is governed by temperature stratification, with striped marlin preferring to remain in the mixed layer above the thermocline, avoiding waters 8 °C colder than the mixed layer temperature.